danvahsh/danvahsh-license/README.md

 		** Redistributions in binary form must reproduce the copyright notice, the list of conditions, and the disclaimer herein in the documentation and/or other materials provided with the distribution.

 Disclaimer:
-THIS SOFTWARE IS PROVIDED BY DANIEL VAHSHOLTZ, COUNTERFEIT-USERNAME, THE COPYRIGHT HOLDERS, AND ANY OTHER CONTRIBUTORS "AS IS", WITH ALL RIGHTS RESERVED, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THIS SOFTWARE IS PROVIDED BY ---%name-here%---, THE COPYRIGHT HOLDERS, AND ANY OTHER CONTRIBUTORS "AS IS", WITH ALL RIGHTS RESERVED, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, CONSEQUENTIAL, OR ANY OTHER DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 Section 2:
 Permission is hereby granted, with specific prior written permission, to any person obtaining a copy of this software and associated documentation files (the Software), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense and/or sell copies of the Software, provided that the following conditions are met:

 	* Programmers may incorporate any or all source code into their programs, giving proper credit within the program and program's license, while following the license herein.
-Publication of the code is permitted so long as proper credit is given to Daniel Vahsholtz, the copyright holders, and any other contibutors provided that it is within the terms of the license.
+Publication of the code is permitted so long as proper credit is given to ---%name-here%---, the copyright holders, and any other contibutors provided that it is within the terms of the license.

 	* By contributing to the source code of this software through request, comment, or any other method, the contributor releases their content to the license and copyright terms herein.